rayafm/challenges_py/README.md

-# Challenges and Unit Tests from Boot.dev
+# Challenges of Python courses from Boot.dev

-Run: python <file name LIKE '%_test.py'>